neondatabase/website/content/docs/introduction/billing.md

 - Public-facing applications are estimated to be active for all hours in a month (730 hrs/mth).
 - Internal applications with consistent usage are estimated to be active during working hours (173 hrs/mth).
-- Internal applications with moderate usage are estimated to be active during half of working hours (87 hrs/mth).
+- Internal applications with moderate usage are estimated to be active half of working hours (87 hrs/mth).

 ### Estimate your compute time cost